CAUSES AND REPORTS ON THE CRISIS

 • Birth Cohort Phenomenon – The aging Baby Boom is now between the ages of 60 and 80.
 People born in the latter half of the “Baby Boom” (1955-1965) did not fare as well economically, are more likely to rely solely on Social Security in retirement & experience homelessness in their later years

-Unique Florida characteristics have increased the impact on its elderly residents
+Florida's unique characteristics have increased the impact on its elderly residents

 • Second fastest growing state in the nation has exerted demand pressure on housing prices